ellelang/LRs/writings/JuneCasagrande/Sentences.md

+Pay attention to your words.
+Try not to zone out or become hypnotized by the clichés that live in all our heads and that try to slip into everyone’s writing.
+When you reread your writing, try to do so with a scrutinizing eye that asks, is there a better way to nail down what I really mean?

 ## 6. Words gone wild: Choosing specific words over vague ones

 ## 7. A frequently overstated case: The truth about adverbs